ATacoDev/LitReview354/README.md

 visual scripting languages like Unreal Blueprints offer a more accessible and intuitive way to develop AI, especially for rapid prototyping and collaborative work.
 However, they may face limitations in performance, scalability, and flexibility compared to traditional text-based languages.
 The choice between the two often depends on the specific needs of the project and the skill sets of the team involved.
 Specifically,

 **Advantages**
-- Visual scripting languages provide a firendlier user interface so it's better especially for those who may be less experienced with coding
+- Visual scripting languages provide a friendlier user interface so it's better especially for those who may be less experienced with coding
     - These visual scripting languages also give back immediate feedback unlike some traditional text-based programming languages.
 They are "used as alternatives to text programming to make coding easier.
 Visual programming languages provide a structure and a guidance that does not exist in text programming, which should make them easier to code with." ([Ugla, Alexander.
 Improving the User Experience of Visual Scripting Languages](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1621764&dswid=-7671))
     - Given that these visual scripting languages are more friendly to the eye, complex AI behaviors can be visualized more clearly, furthermore helping with the developers understanding of whatever they are trying to accomplish
  - These can be often integrated with game engines which is well, incredibly beneficial especially if you are trying to design AI or AI logic for a piece of a video game